 ‘You’re behaving as if you’re the injured party, when you’ve actually done something very wrong.’
 (FAT, pp. 35–36)

-This is a clear instance of a culture clash wherein incompatible, culturally inculcated values find themselves pitted against each other, but more importantly, it is the infrastructure of Western practices underlying Amélie’s behavior which wreaks havoc in her professional life.
-In this particular instance—the practice of open conversation and emotional frankness.
+This is a clear instance of incompatible, culturally inculcated values pitted against each other but, more importantly, it is the infrastructure of Western practices underlying Amélie’s behavior which wreaks havoc in her professional life.
+In this particular instance, it is her practice of open conversation and emotional frankness.

 Western culture advocates affective discourse, giving priority to interpersonal interactions, encouraging people to voice their feelings and to converse openly and sincerely with the aim of “talking things out”.
 The West champions the idea that self-knowledge leads to self-improvement.
-Talking through things and speaking openly are therefore common practices, tools for repairing relationships, clearing the air and avoiding lingering grudges or hard feelings.
-Sociologist Eva Illouz (2008) stresses that:
+Talking through things and speaking openly are therefore common tools for repairing relationships, clearing the air and avoiding lingering grudges or hard feelings.
+Sociologist Eva Illouz (2008) states that:

-‘communication’ has become an essential part of the ethical substance of men and women inside the corporation […].
+…‘communication’ has become an essential part of the ethical substance of men and women inside the corporation […].
 The model of ‘communication’ aims at providing linguistic and emotional techniques to reconcile diverging imperatives: namely to assert and express the self, yet cooperate with others; to understand others’ motives, yet manipulate oneself and others to reach desired goals; and to be self-controlled, yet personable and accessible.
-Communication is thus an ‘ethical substance’ in which it is impossible to separate self-interest from attention to others, language being essentially the main technique through which the two are to be presumably reconciled. (p.
-89)
+Communication is thus an ‘ethical substance’ in which it is impossible to separate self-interest from attention to others, language being essentially the main technique through which the two are to be presumably reconciled (p.
+89).

-It is because of this Western mind-set that Amélie feels the urge and urgency to speak with her superior: “I must speak to Fubuki.
+It is because of this Western mindset that Amélie feels the urge to speak to her superior: “I must speak to Fubuki.
 Otherwise I’ll never forgive myself” (FAT, p.
 35).
-And this is not the first time that Amélie summons Fubuki for the very same reason; a similar occurrence happens at the beginning of the novel: “I poured my heart out” (FAT, p.
+And this is not the first time that Amélie talks to Fubuki for a similar reason; near the beginning of the novel she says that she: “I poured my heart out” (FAT, p.
 14).
-However, this is definitely not how the Japanese go about things, especially when the summoned person is superior to the summoner— a fact demonstrated in several scenes witnessed by the narrator.
-For Fubuki and, ostensibly, for the rest of the Japanese working world, one’s proficiency and competence count less than one’s rank in the organization.
-Fubuki respects those who climb up the clearly established ladder of hierarchy in a transparent manner; whereas Amélie tries to clandestinely sneak in through the back stairs, thus inverting the proper order.
-This is unacceptable in terms of the Japanese formula of power relations.
-While Amélie thinks in terms of efficacy and practicality, Fubuki’s point of view is that she has no right to exploit a back door, as practical and efficient as the result may be.
+However, this is decidedly not how the Japanese go about things, especially when the person is one’s superior, something demonstrated to the narrator in several scenes.
+For Fubuki and in Japanese working culture generally, one’s competence counts less than one’s rank.
+Fubuki respects those who climb up the clearly established ladder in a transparent manner, whereas Amélie tries to clandestinely sneak up the back stairs in a way that challenges the established order.
+This is unacceptable in Japanese power relations.
+While Amélie thinks in terms of efficacy and practicality, Fubuki’s believes that she has no right to exploit a back door, however practical and efficient the outcome may be.

-The Western discourse to which Amélie adheres is that of individualism, and by that I mean individualism as ideology, in the sense of according superior value to independence, self-reliance, self-fulfillment, and the idea that the individual and her needs will always triumph over societal ideals and values and supersede them.
-Yumimoto’s Japan, perceived through the narrator’s Western eyes, views individualism pejoratively, either as egotism or as recklessness.
-At Yumimoto, the individual is of lesser importance; it is the group or the organization that counts above all.
+Amélie adheres to the Western ideology of individualism in according a superior value to independence, self-reliance, self-fulfilment, and the idea that the individual and her needs should always triumph over societal values.
+Yumimoto’s Japan, perceived through the narrator’s Western eyes, views individualism negatively as egotism and/or recklessness.
+At Yumimoto, the individual is of lesser importance than the organization, which counts above everything else.
 As Fubuki puts it: “Your despicable behavior is typical of Westerners.
 You put your personal vanity ahead of the interests of the company” (FAT, p.
 46).
 Mister Omochi’s rebuke demonstrates this concept perfectly: “The content was incredibly insulting.
 My companion in misfortune and I were called traitors, incompetents, snakes, deceitful, and—the height of injury—individualists” (FAT, p.
 29).